Can I Get Security Clearance With A Criminal Record?

 • Dishonorably discharged from the armed services

-If you do not fit into those categories, then examiners will look at both your criminal history and other factors to determine whether security clearance can be granted.
-Crimes related to dishonesty, substance abuse, or those that could make a person vulnerable to coercion are most difficult to overcome.
+If you do not fit into those categories, examiners will look at your criminal history and other factors to determine whether security clearance can be granted.
+Crimes related to dishonesty, substance abuse, or those that could make a person vulnerable to coercion are the most difficult to overcome.

 Mitigating Factors in Favor of Clearance

-In awarding security clearance in spite of a criminal history, the examiners will consider other, positive factors that could mitigate or reduce the impact of your conviction such as whether:
+In awarding security clearance despite a criminal history, the examiners will consider other positive factors that could mitigate or reduce the impact of your conviction, such as whether:

 • It was an isolated incident